Pages

 National Dish is a treat for foodies and those interested in food history, but it’s also much more.
 The writing is smart and often funny, and effortlessly combines personal experiences with cultural observations.
 We get to meet so many great characters throughout the book as well.

-I have read some negative reviews from those who feel their country has been misrepresented in some way, or that there are too many obvious clichés running through the narrative.
+I have read some negative reviews from those who feel their country has been misrepresented in some way, or who feel there are too many obvious clichés running through the narrative.
 The latter may be true in places, but I cannot comment on the former as I simply don’t have enough knowledge of the issues raised.
 It isn’t a perfect book, but it answers a lot of interesting questions – and I enjoyed it.

 (National Dish will be published in September 2023 by Pushkin Press.
 Thanks to Pushkin for the ARC.)

-Monday 24 July 2023
+Monday, 24 July 2023

 Review - As Rich as the King - Abigail Assor